Rittenhouse Square, Philadelphia Homes for Sale

 The many food stores and markets allow Rittenhouse residents to stock up on produce and groceries by foot.

 Shop for seasonal fruits and vegetables, hearty soups, locally sourced honey, and freshly baked desserts at the year-round Rittenhouse Farmer’s Market.
 For cheese, meats, the specialty prepared foods, visit Di Bruno Bros.
 For everyday items, Rittenhouse Market and Trader Joe’s has you covered.
-Whatever you need, Rittenhouse has it.
+Whatever you need, Rittenhouse not only has it, but has it in walking distance.

 Shop Until You Drop at Rittenhouse’s Finest Boutiques and Stores